Sign Identifiability of Causal Effects in Stationary Stochastic Dynamical Systems: Related Work

 \section{Related Work}

 The use of SDEs as a causal modelling tool is an active field of research.
 SDEs can model both dynamic and stationary processes.
 Many works focus on dynamic processes \citep{mogensen2018causal,stippinger2023causal,cinquini2025practical}.
 This requires access to sample paths (time trajectories), which is not always feasible in practice.
 For example, most single-cell RNA sequencing techniques destroy the cell being sampled \citep{liu2024resolving}.
-On the other hand, works on stationary process in general do not require access to sample paths, although there are exceptions \citep{manten2024signature}.
+On the other hand, works on stationary processes in general do not require access to sample paths, although there are exceptions \citep{manten2024signature}.
 Without requiring a sample path, typically obtained via discrete measurements, most works (discussed below) focus on continuous-time models.
 However, there are exceptions that consider discrete time \citep{recke2026identifiability}.

-The research of causal modelling of stationary process with continuous time has so far mainly focused on the study of linear SDEs with Gaussian noise, i.e., on stationary OU processes.
-Since the main interest are the direct causal effects and the associated sparsity structure, the research has focused on the drift matrix $A$.
+The research on causal modelling of stationary processes with continuous time has so far mainly focused on the study of linear SDEs with Gaussian noise, i.e., on stationary OU processes.
+Since the main interest is the direct causal effects and the associated sparsity structure, the research has focused on the drift matrix $A$.
 The drift matrix $A$ is constrained by the Lyapunov equation (Eq.~\eqref{eq:lyapunov}), which may explain why some works on \textit{causal} stationary OU processes refer to it as \textit{graphical continuous Lyapunov models} (GCLM), first coined in \citep{varando2020graphical}.
 In this line of research, initial works focused on causal discovery \citep{fitch2019learning,dettling2024lasso}.